virtualgraham/sc_patch/README.md

 Method based on [Unsupervised Learning of Visual Representations by Solving Jigsaw Puzzles](https://arxiv.org/abs/1603.09246)
 - Uses VGG16 instead of AlexNet
 - Uses the larger, higher resolution open-image dataset
 - Uses 4 patches instead of 9, this has only 24 permutations so there in no need to sample from the complete set of permutations.
-Potentially having 4 patches and larger images could be better than 9 patches with smaller images.
-With the original method with 9 patches there is a hidden assumption that each image has a single subject.
-Most of the sample pictures have a cat or a car thats fills up the frame.
-Even though this assumption is often false, the 9 patches are meant to represent parts of a single subject.
-This is not neccerilly the case in more complex scenes without well framed subjects.
-With 4 patches and larger images, the patches are all neighbors in a smaller region.
-So even if the image is composed of multiple objects, the relationships between adjacent parts may be better represented.
+Potentially having 4 patches may be better than 9 patches.
+9 patches seems like a more difficult task than 4 patches.
+However because with the 9 patch method the permutations are sampled, the task can be simplified to only finding the correct orientation between any two patches.
+Once certainty of the orientation of any two patches is achieved, the probability that there is only a single available permutation that includes the known single orientation is extremely high.

+## `src/rotation_jigsaw.py`
+- Combines 4 patch jigsaw with rotation from [Unsupervised Representation Learning by Predicting Image Rotations](https://arxiv.org/abs/1803.07728)
+- Uses Google's Open Images dataset

+## `src/rotation_jigsaw_resnet50.py`
+TODO: implement rotation jigsaw with ResNet50 or RevNet50 from [Revisiting Self-Supervised Visual Representation Learning](https://arxiv.org/abs/1901.09005)